-We urge you to sign and return the enclosed proxy as promptly as possible whether or not you plan to attend the Meeting in person or via virtual webcast.
+We urge you to sign and return the enclosed proxy as promptly as possible whether or not you plan to attend the Meeting.
 If you do attend the Meeting, you may withdraw your proxy.
 The proxy may be revoked at any time prior to its exercise.